[OIII] 5007 emissions in extremely red quasars (ERQs) are compact

 \subsection{Compact ERQ-driven [\ion{O}{III}] Outflows}

 We compare the maximum radii of AGN-driven outflows in ERQs and other luminous quasars.
 For each ERQ, we calculate the maximum radius of AGN-driven outflows as the maximum radius of component 1 or the maximum radius of the total of components 1 and 2 depending on whether one or both components meet the velocity dispersion $\gtrsim$250\,km\,s$^{-1}$ cut.
+The maximum radii of AGN outflows remain unchanged if we instead apply a corresponding $w_{80}\gtrsim$600\,km\,s$^{-1}$ cut on the total [\ion{O}{III}\,$\lambda$5007 line profile.
 For the comparison sources, the maximum radii are not always explicitly reported in the literature, we therefore measure the maximum radii from the published emission-line maps.
-Where the [\ion{O}{III}] emission is spatially resolved we measure the maximum radius of a S/N $>$ 2 spaxel that meets the AGN-outflow cut, and where the emission is unresolved we adopt a 0.5\,arcsec upper limit informed by the typical adaptive optics correction performance.
+Where the [\ion{O}{III}] emission is spatially resolved we measure the maximum radius of a S/N $>$ 2 spaxel that meets the same AGN-outflow cut, and where the emission is unresolved we adopt a 0.5\,arcsec upper limit informed by the typical adaptive optics correction performance.
 Fig.~\ref{fig:RoutLbol} presents the maximum radii of AGN-driven [\ion{O}{III}] outflows versus bolometric luminosities of ERQs and other radio-quiet, luminous, cosmic noon quasars in the literature.
 There is a hint that ERQ-driven outflows are more spatially compact than other luminous quasars.
 Using the ASURV software \citep{Feigelson+14} we perform a two-sample Peto-Prentice test and find the probability that the ERQ distribution and the comparison quasar distribution are drawn from the same parent population is only 0.04.
 Since individually detected spaxels are less sensitive than annular averages, the maximum radius measurements of the comparison sources made on the maps should be considered conservative underestimates relative to the measurements on the ERQs encompassing 90\% of the flux.